Haoming02/sd-webui-easy-tag-insert/README.md

         ```
     - They will still show up in the same tab
 - Some placeholder sample files are provided
+    - If no `tags` folder is present, it will automatically rename the `samples` folder to `tags`.
+This is to avoid overriding users' local files.

 ## Special Thanks
 This Extension was inspired by [Easy Prompt Selector](https://github.com/blue-pen5805/sdweb-easy-prompt-selector)~